Magma Geopark: Geology

-1,500 million years ago, the region had a landscape of red-hot magma and a mountain range called the Sveconorwegian.
+About 1,500 million years ago, the region had a landscape of red-hot magma and a mountain range called the Sveconorwegian.

 The main rock type of the geopark anorthosite, which is more common on the Moon than on the surface of the Earth.
 Because of this, advertising for the geopark commonly depicts an explorer in a space suit.
 The anorthosite was formed approximately 930 million years ago at a depth of 20 km below the Earth's surface.

 Through millions of years, glaciers helped to form the landscape seen today.